ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 ### `SelectionEvent`

-A `SelectionEvent` is only related to the `NNet.Game.SSelectionDeltaEvent` game event.
-However, this event is quite complex.
+A `SelectionEvent` is related to the `NNet.Game.SSelectionDeltaEvent` game event.
+However, the domain knowledge and logic required to handle this event is quite complex.

 This event manages all mutations related to player selections.
 Units being box selected, units being shift deselected, units dying while being selected, units spawning from selected Eggs, etc. (This applies to buildings as well of course).

 ### `ControlGroupEvent`

-A `SelectionEvent` is only related to the `NNet.Game.SSelectionDeltaEvent` game event.
-However, this event is quite complex.
+A `ControlGroupEvent` is related to the `NNet.Game.SControlGroupUpdateEvent` game event.
+However, the domain knowledge and logic required to handle this event is quite complex.

 This event is related to the `SelectionEvent` event, but there is no overlap in functionality.